 The Pour le mérite Order is under the patronage of the German head of state.
 Members of the order meet twice a year for internal discussions and negotiations, as well as for a conference which is open to the public.

-The following members of the Technical University of Munich (TUM) have been admitted to the order:
+The following members of the TUM have been admitted to the order:

 Full Professor of Experimental Physics (Department of Physics)

 Prof. Dr. Rudolf Mößbauer (1929–2011) was elected to membership of the Pour le mérite Order for Sciences and Arts in 1996.

 Professor Emeritus of Engineering Physics (Department of Physics)

 Prof. Dr. Heinz Maier-Leibnitz (1911–2000) was elected to membership of the Pour le mérite Order for Sciences and Arts in 1976.

 In brackets: Year in which the award was received